jina-ai/jina/CONTRIBUTING.md

 The best way to know more about contributing and how to get started is to **[join us on Slack](https://join.slack.com/t/jina-ai/shared_invite/zt-dkl7x8p0-rVCv~3Fdc3~Dpwx7T7XG8w)** and ask questions in our public channels.

-In this guide we're going to go through the steps for each kind of contribution, and good and bad examples of what to do.
+In this guide, we're going to go through the steps for each kind of contribution, and good and bad examples of what to do.
 We look forward to your contributions!

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->